unc-network/dashboard/akips_setup/README.md

 Copy paste the contents of the [akips_site_scripting.pl](site_scripting.pl) file into the site script.

-You will need to set two values based on your enviornment.
+You will need to set two values based on your environment.
 1. hostname of your OCNES instance
 2. token value to use with POST.